 13 reasons why women find it hard to orgasm

-Women often find it difficult to orgasm and are often clueless themselves about the reason behind that.
+Women often find it difficult to orgasm and are often clueless about the reason behind that.
 We tell you why.

 1. Too much of sitting in one place

 Sitting around in one place for long hours is likely to affect your pelvic muscles adversely.
 Hence when the time for sex comes, there is so much pain that you are unable to have an orgasm.
 So, if you have a desk job then make sure that you are getting up and walking around after an interval of every couple of hours.
-Also practicing exercises like squats and backbends will help you.
+Also practising exercises like squats and backbends will help you.

 2. High heels

-High heels might look good on you but too much of it could lead to deforming your psoas muscles located in the lower lumber region.
+High heels might look good on you but too much of it could lead to deforming your psoas muscles located in the lower lumbar region.
 Since this has nerves that connect it with your genitalia it could mean that having an orgasm becomes tougher.
 This happens because the adversely affected nerves are then unable to transmit arousal messages that are needed to have an orgasm.

 3. Lack of communication

-Dr. Avani Tiwari pointed out that another reason why women find it difficult to experience an orgasm is that in India women are traditionally passive partners.
+Dr Avani Tiwari pointed out that another reason why women find it difficult to experience an orgasm is that in India women are traditionally passive partners.